Surrey’s Passchendaele, 31 July to 10 November 1917

 I am very lucky, I think to get off so very lightly, considering what some of my men got & I have just changed into clean clothes & had a good tea and feel most happy and comfortable to be out of it – when my hand is better I will write you further…"

-For more information on how to search the newspaper indexes and where to view digital copies of the actual newspapers, visit the Surrey in the Great War website.
+The Surrey in the Great War website has information on how to search the newspaper indexes and where to view digital copies of the actual newspapers.

 To read more about R C Sherriff at Passchendaele see: